xen-project/xen/docs/misc/xen-command-line.markdown

 ### iommu\_inclusive\_mapping (VT-d)
 > `= <boolean>`

-> Default: `false`
+> Default: `true`

-Use this to work around firmware issues providing correct RMRR entries.
+Use this to work around firmware issues providing incorrect RMRR entries.
 Rather than only mapping RAM pages for IOMMU accesses for Dom0, with this option all pages not marked as unusable in the E820 table will get a mapping established.

 ### irq\_ratelimit
 > `= <integer>`